REFORMATION IN CHURCH LEADERSHIP

 Because ungodly or corrupt leaders can only produce or give rise to ungodly or corrupt followers!

 33 “Either make the tree good and its fruit good, or else make the tree bad and its fruit bad; for a tree is known by its fruit.

 43 “For a good tree does not bear bad fruit, nor does a bad tree bear good fruit.

-Denominations, churches and ministries today are shamelessly competing with one another and striving tirelessly to outshine one another.
+Denominations, churches, and ministries today are shamelessly competing and striving tirelessly to outshine one another.

 Jesus’ leadership style!